AlineLanckneus/The-Hills-JS/1.The-Field/1.Environment/Find-Your-IDE.md

 ## Deadline

+01/10/2019 - 15:15

 ## Exercises

  1. Search for different IDE's online
- 1. Think about the pros and cons of your chosen IDE and prepare a readme.md
+ 1. Think about the pros and cons of your chosen IDE
- 1. Push that readme.md to a new repository, call it `IDE-research`
+ 1. Create a repository with a readme.md, call it `IDE-research`
  1. Make sure the repository is public (*)
  1. Make sure the readme has at least:
  	- A download link of the IDE